Connect with Us: Call Us Today: 1-800-807-8030

 5 more important steps people should take when starting a career as a corporate trainer:

-4. Find a mentor.
-Find someone that has the skills and let them know your passion to change your career.
+- Find a mentor.
+Find someone who has the skills and let them know your passion to change your career.
 Often, seasoned facilitators will be honored to spend some time with you and perhaps mentor you.
 Many of the TrainSmart facilitators and I have provided this education.

-5. Take certification courses.
+- Take certification courses.
 Check your local community college, and online courses to either get an additional degree or get certified in some aspect of training.
 There are lots of programs for virtual facilitation and instructional design.
-Full disclosure: TrainSmart does offer the only instructor-led Train-the-Trainer: Master Trainer Certification Program in the United States that is certified by the International Board of Certified Trainers.
+Full disclosure: TrainSmart does offer the only instructor-led Corporate Trainer Certification Program in the United States that is certified by the International Board of Certified Trainers.

 While taking our Train-the-Trainer does not guarantee that you will earn the certification immediately, it provides adult learners with a strong foundation and confidence that they can do the job.